linusheck/paternoster/README.md

 There are the comparison operators =, <, and >.
 They work like math operations.

+If it runs in that direction, a program also works vertically, backwards and diagonally.

 To start a program, just cd into the directory the jar is in and type java -jar paternoster.jar <your program file>.
 You have to code in a monospace font.